firavoyage/blogging/readme.md

 - ideas
   - `projects` the interesting and the meaningful
   - `reply` reply to the world and rest of the world
+  - `quotes` ideas and experiences
+  - `idioms` meme like quotes just for fun
   - `comments` words and their sources
-  - `idioms` meme like quotes just for fun
   - `mistral` answers from mistral le chat
 - self
   - `weekly` weekly plans at each time